Denny Vaninger: Professional

 In 1973, Vaninger signed with the St. Louis Stars of the North American Soccer League (NASL).
 In an 11–4 indoor dismantling at the hands of the visiting Red Army team on February 13, 1974, he accounted for all four Stars' goals.
 Vaninger spent five seasons with the Stars until they folded at the end of the 1977 season.
 He then moved to the Fort Lauderdale Strikers for the 1978 and 1979 seasons.
 However, in 1979, he played only one game and left the NASL to sign for the New Jersey Americans.
 In 1980, he joined the Miami Americans of the American Soccer League where he played for one season.
 In 1980, Vaninger signed with the expansion St. Louis Steamers of Major Indoor Soccer League (MISL).
 He played two seasons with the Steamers until 1982.
 Some sources state that he continued to play professionally until 1983.
 Vaninger is tied for the MISL record with 3 powerplay goals in one game.

 National team

 Vaninger earned three caps with the U.S. national team in 1974 and 1975.
-His first game came September 5, 1974, when he scored the lone U.S. goal in a 3-1 loss to Mexico.
+His first game came September 5, 1974, when he scored the lone U.S. goal in a 3–1 loss to Mexico.
 His last game came in a March 26, 1975 loss to Poland in Poland.

 Coach

 In 1989, the expansion St. Louis Storm of MISL hired Vaninger as an assistant coach.
 In 1990, he became the Director of Youth Development.
 Vaninger was the director of the Busch soccer club before being replaced by Steve Pecher in 1999 when he left to become the Director of Coaching and Education for the Missouri Youth Soccer Association.

 In 2002, Vaninger was inducted in the St. Louis Soccer Players Hall of Fame.

+In 2020, Vaninger was inducted in the St. Louis Sports Hall of Fame.